 I remember clearly the last plastic water bottle that I used.
 It was in April of 2019 on a bus somewhere between Phnom Penh and Siem Reap.
 The road was dusty, the windows were open, the April heat of Cambodia was baking me to the black vinyl seats of that sticky bus.

-I caved at the pit stop and purchased a single-use, plastic water bottle.
+I caved at the pit stop and broke my three-month streak of travel without plastic, purchasing a single-use, water bottle for my parched throat.

 And once you start looking, you will notice many water refill stations.
-Which brings me to…
+This brings me to…

 When I am struggling to find a public water refill station, I ask at restaurants, bars, hotels, tourist attractions, street vendor tents, you name it.
-I offer to pay them the cost of a plastic water bottle to fill up from their five-gallon jug, and they are usually more than happy to share.
+I offer to pay them the cost of a plastic water bottle and explain that I am committed to traveling without plastic water bottles.
+They are usually more than happy to share.

 Also, you may be surprised at how many water refill stations that you find when you start looking for them.
 On my road trip through the western states, I found that almost all of the rest stops had water fountains.
 And the visitor centers at most National Parks had a place to refill.